3mdeb/openpower-coreboot-docs/devnotes/power_control.md

 ## Power operations

-If you don't need to wait for the end of power operation omit the `-w` parameter for non-blocking version.
+If you don't need to wait for the end of power operation omit the `-w` parameter for non-blocking version of the command.

 * To power on the machine use:
 ```